deepanprabhu/deepanprabhu/README.md

-### Hi I am Deepan Prabhu Babu 👋
+### Hi - I am Deepan Prabhu Babu 👋
 #### I cherish programming, mathematics, spirituality, distributed systems, painting and art !

+- Fluent in Java as of now, getting into python again for the llms
+- I have 12 years of professional experience working for companies like Amazon, Msft, Expedia, Brex, Zoom ...
+- My favourite engineer/programmer is **Fabrice bellard** - https://bellard.org

 #### Linkedin:
 - https://www.linkedin.com/in/deepanprabhu/